-The LUNAR trial (also known as the “EF-24 trial”) is a pivotal (analogous to a drug Phase III trial), randomized controlled trial, designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100L System in combination with PD-1 inhibitors or docetaxel for second line treatment of patients with non-small cell lung cancer (NSCLC).
+The LUNAR trial (also known as the “EF-24 trial”) is a pivotal (analogous to a drug Phase III trial), randomized controlled trial, designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100L System [About TTFields] in combination with PD-1 inhibitors or docetaxel for second line treatment of patients with non-small cell lung cancer (NSCLC).
 The trial is expected to enroll a total of 512 patients.
-The trial is now enrolling patients in multiple centers across Europe and will soon be open in US and Canada.
+The trial is now enrolling patients in multiple centers across Europe and will soon be open in US and Canada [LUNAR Centers].

 The LUNAR Trial Design